aregtech/areg-sdk/README.md

 AREG SDK is a lightweight form of distributed computing where the services can run on any node in the network, and the application architects can easily decide how to distribute the computing power.
 The automated service discovery makes service location transparent, so that the applications interact as if the components are located in the same process and even in the same thread.

-This example shows the definition of 2 services in the separate threads.
+Here we would to demonstrate how the _Public_ services can be easily split or merged in one process.
+This example defines 2 services in one process that run in 2 threads:
 ```cpp
 BEGIN_MODEL(NECommon::ModelName)